Edda Göring: Legal dispute over Cranach Madonna

 At the time of her baptism in November 1938, Edda received several works of art as gifts, including a painting of the Madonna and Child by Lucas Cranach the Elder, a present from the City of Cologne.
 Part of an official collection entrusted to the office of the Oberbürgermeister (or Lord Mayor), the painting had been previously on display in the Wallraf-Richartz Museum in Cologne.
 The mayor at the time, Karl Georg Schmidt, had been a member of the Nazi party since 1923 and was a political ally of Hermann Göring.

 After the war, the City of Cologne sought the return of the painting, on the grounds that the gifts had been unwillingly given to Edda under pressure from Göring.
 Advocate-General Philipp Auerbach, state commissioner for racial, religious and political persecution in Bavaria, was entrusted with the return of many art treasures that had been acquired by the Görings, and the legal battle over the Cranach Madonna lasted for 15 years.
 At the first hearing, in the regional court of Cologne, judgment was given for the city.
 Edda, who at the time was studying law, appealed this decision to the Higher Regional Court of Cologne, which in 1954 overturned the lower court.
 Historian Anna Sigmund reports that the appeal court "came to the conclusion that [Hermann] Göring had not exerted any pressure" and "on the contrary" the mayor of the day (Schmidt) had "tried to curry favor for the city of Cologne by giving away the Cranach painting".
 This was Edda Göring's second legal victory of 1954.
 She had already been successful in forcing the state of Bavaria to return to her jewellery valued at 150,000 Deutschmarks which it had seized.

 The authorities continued to pursue the case of the Cranach painting, and in January 1968 the Federal Court of Justice of Germany in Karlsruhe gave a final judgment in favour of the City of Cologne.
 By that point, both the state of Bavaria and the Federal Republic of Germany had laid claim to the painting, which was returned to the Wallraf-Richartz-Museum.

 In popular culture

-Edda Göring appears as a character in the television miniseries Nuremberg.
+Edda Göring appears as a character in the 2000 Canadian-American television docudrama miniseries Nuremberg.
 In the 1991 comedy-drama Selling Hitler she was played by Alison Steadman.

 Edda Göring is mentioned in a poem by Robert Pringle called "Stations of the Cross":

+Göring appears in the 2025 film Nuremberg portrayed by Fleur Bremmer.